lab9k/Solid-Pods-For-IoT/Linkedpipe/README.md

 - Install [Docker Compose](https://docs.docker.com/compose/install/).
 - Install [LinkedPipes ETL](https://etl.linkedpipes.com/installation/).
 At the time of writing this could be done using this one-liner:
   `curl https://raw.githubusercontent.com/linkedpipes/etl/master/docker-compose.yml | docker-compose -f - up`
+  If you want to run a locally available instance of [Virtuoso on Docker](https://github.com/tenforce/docker-virtuoso) for testing purposes you can download the `docker-compose.yml` file provided in this repository.
+Launch by running `docker-compose up` in the folder where this file is saved.
+  Note: Add the `-d` flag to run the docker instance in the background.
 - Open the GUI in the browser at `http://localhost:8080/#/pipelines` (default config).
 - Click the hamburger button followed by the upload button.
   ![image-20200828145516395](README.assets/image-20200828145516395.png)